 Ethical Review of Research Involving Humans

-ORIA is responsible for GMU’s integrated program for promoting excellence in all aspects of research with humans.
-A fundamental principle of ORIA’s program is that all research with human subjects must be reviewed prior to a project’s initiation.
-Ethical review of projects will either be conducted by ORIA staff or members of the Institutional Review Board (IRB).
+ORDIA is responsible for GMU’s integrated program for promoting excellence in all aspects of research with humans.
+A fundamental principle of ORDIA’s program is that all research with human subjects must be reviewed prior to a project’s initiation.
+Ethical review of projects will either be conducted by ORDIA staff or members of the Institutional Review Board (IRB).
 The IRB is a committee composed of faculty, staff, and community members who are trained in issues related to protecting human participants in research.
-ORIA also collaborates with other institutional review units on campus such as the the Institutional Biosafety Committee and the Radiation Safety Committee to further achieve ORIA’s primary goal of assuring that the rights and welfare of human research subjects in activities conducted at and/or under the auspices of George Mason University are adequately protected.
+ORDIA also collaborates with other institutional review units on campus such as the the Institutional Biosafety Committee and the Radiation Safety Committee to further achieve ORDIA’s primary goal of assuring that the rights and welfare of human research subjects in activities conducted at and/or under the auspices of George Mason University are adequately protected.

-Note: All researchers must receive written approval from ORIA prior to conducting a research project involving human subjects.
+Note: All researchers must receive written approval from ORDIA prior to conducting a research project involving human subjects.

 - Policy and procedure development